 The state hasn’t really taken a stance on the cardrooms vs. tribal casinos issue because of local support for cardrooms.
 Cities collect tax revenue from their operation.

-The state did try to settle the issue this year in the midst of its push for its own sports betting legalization amendment.
+The state did try to settle the issue this year amid its failed attempt at a California sports betting amendment.
 That would have made cardrooms’ offering banked games explicitly legal.
 In exchange, tribal casinos would have a heavy hand in wagering on sporting events.

 The tribes, though, resisted that deal.
 Now that their hopes for injunctive relief from federal courts seem dashed, it may force them to be more willing to compromise.

 Barring a SCOTUS review, this lawsuit is over.
 The question of the legality of California cardrooms, though, may still be an issue for a while.